 Heart rate control oscillates in a specific range of frequencies.
-These frequencies characterize autonomic nervous system control, that is activated or inhibited as a result of feedback mechanisms.
+These frequencies characterize ANS control, which is activated or inhibited as a result of feedback mechanisms.
 Under constant conditions such as rest, autonomic control is very regular and RR sequence shows a stationary pattern.
 This situation allows the application of techniques such as Fourier transform to obtain the spectral components of the time series.
-However, under conditions of rapid change such as sit to stand and sleep apnea, autonomic control adapts speedily to satisfy the system requirements, so the RR sequence shows non-stationary behavior.
+However, under conditions of rapid change such as sit to stand and sleep apnea, autonomic control adapts speedily to satisfy the system requirements, so the RR sequence shows nonstationary behavior.
 Under such conditions, more sophisticated techniques of signal processing are required to analyze the time evolution of the autonomic control mechanism.
 Different approaches have been developed to deal with this problem.
-Time-Frequency [26], Time-Varying [38] and Time-Scale [39] analysis are some of the most powerful tools.
+Time-Frequency [26], Time-Varying [38], and Time-Scale [39] analysis are some of the most powerful tools.
 In our study, a good time resolution is required because apneas in children present rapid changes.
 Therefore, Cohen's class time-frequency distributions were considered.
-For minimizing the cross-term errors effect of these quadratic distributions the Smooth Pseudo Wigner-Ville Distribution was used.
-The smoothing functions defining the kernel were selected in order to allow us to evaluate the spectral component of heart rate variability with high time and frequency resolution [28].
+For minimizing the cross-term errors effect of these quadratic distributions, the SPWVD was used.
+The smoothing functions defining the kernel were selected in order to allow us to evaluate the spectral component of HRV with high time and frequency resolution [28].